Roraima: History

 For a year, between 1810 and 1811, English soldiers entered the Valley but were expelled by the commander of São Joaquim Fort.
-The border between Brazil and Guyana, whose border demarcation process had already been closed, needed to be re-marked, due to the great English invasions that occurred in that period.
+The border between Brazil and Guyana, whose border demarcation process had already been closed, needed to be re-marked, due to the great English invasions that occurred in that period after 1835 after Robert Schomburgk, a German-born explorer, under orders of English government, was surveying and collecting data on the territory of Esequibo disputed with Venezuela.
+He sent information back home explaining that the Portuguese-Brazilians did not actually control the Pirara territory, and suggested that the British Empire annex the territory as its own colony.
 Therefore, the colonization of the Branco River was divided into four periods: From 1750 to the beginning of the 19th century, with the discovery of the Branco River; from the mid-19th century until the creation of the municipality of Boa Vista, in 1890; from 1890 until the creation of the Federal Territory of Rio Branco; and the creation of the Federal Territory of Rio Branco to elevate it to the category of Brazilian federative unit renamed Roraima.

-Decree-Law No. 5,812 of September 13, 1943, which dismembered the state of Amazonas, created the Federal Territory of Rio Branco.
+Decree-Law No. 5,812 of 13 September 1943, which dismembered the state of Amazonas, created the Federal Territory of Rio Branco.
 In 1962, the territory was called the Federal Territory of Roraima and elevated to the category of Brazilian federative unit by the Brazilian Constitution of 1988.

 The colonization of the region was highly encouraged at the end of the 19th century, with the establishment of National Farms.
 However, the state's population only found stability after its emancipation, a century later, with the gold and diamond mines that attracted migratory waves from different regions of the country.
 This disorderly immigration and exploitation resulted in many conflicts and deaths due to illnesses and murders in the locality.
 Currently, almost all of the state's indigenous reserves are approved.